stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

   immediately clear that the function might not be able to return a result.
 It is a natural way to deal with unvalidated input from unknown sources.
-The drawback of this approach is that results will carry the `Maybe` stain, even if we *know* that the *nil* case is impossible, for instance because we know the value of the list argument at compile-time, or because we already *refined* the input value in such a way that we can be sure it is not empty (due to an earlier
+The drawback of this approach is that results will carry the `Maybe` stain, even in situations when we *know* that the *nil* case is impossible, for instance because we know the value of the list argument at compile-time, or because we already *refined* the input value in such a way that we can be sure it is not empty (due to an earlier